aws-samples/amazon-sagemaker-predict-training-resource-usage/README.md

 ![alt text](images/image_1.png)

 *The Canary Training approach is summarized in the above flowchart.
-The framework works with the SageMaker Python SDK.
+Green shows Amazon SageMaker components; yellow shows `canary_training` library components.
+The library works with the SageMaker Python SDK.
 It can launch smaller-scale training jobs, termed Canary Training Jobs, collect their metrics, perform regression, and extrapolate to predict the Consumed Resources for the entire Training Job.
 This enables users or builders to scale the instance-type horizontally or vertically as needed, given the predictions.*

-## How do I use this library, what are the major points to keep in mind?
-What are the assumptions?

-You can see a basic example of how to use the canary training library in the notebook `Canary_Training/quick_start_example_notebooks/0_quick_start_canary_training_example_synthetic_data.ipynb`.

-In our testing, the most important parameter to control for was the `training_percentages`, which controls the percentage of data for the container training jobs.
-What percentage of the training data you perform canary training and how many times it is done is very important.
-Training on too little data may cause forecasts to be inaccurate, while training on too much is not cost effective.
-The example in the notebooks use 1%,2% and 3% of the data in triplicate; but please bear in mind that this may be too much or too little for your use case.

-Furthermore, the `canary_training` library assumes that you have split your data into a seperate partitions on S3.
-We recommend at least 100 partitions to leverage canary training, for example, splitting your csv data into 100 smaller csvs.
-The canary_training library will **not** work if your training data is a single S3 object.

 ## FAQ